RodolfoBonis/microdetect/docs/en/annotation_guide.md

 - For partially visible objects at image edges, include the visible part
 - For microorganisms in different focal planes, annotate those that are clearly in focus
 - Document any special cases for reference

+For very crowded images:
+- Consider breaking annotation into multiple sessions to avoid fatigue
+- Use the zoom feature to focus on specific regions
+- Be methodical in covering all areas of the image (e.g., work from top to bottom)

 ### Quality Control